elanatframework/Web_forms/README.md

 - -v: **Descrease Value** - Value: `Number`

 > Note: Action controls are executed sequentially; if an action control decides to change an `id` attribute from a tag, subsequent action controls cannot perform actions with the previous `id` attribute.

+### Pre Runner

+Pre Runners are added before Action Control values.
+Each Pre Runner usually consists of one character, followed by the values ​​of the Pre Runner, and then ends with the closing parenthesis (')') character.

+- →: **Delay** - Value: `Second`
+- ↑: **Period** - Value: `Second`

+Example:

+`↑4)+w<b>1=10px`

+The above example means that every 4 seconds, the width of the second b tag is added by 10 pixels.

+Pre Runners are placed in the queue and can be called one after the other.

+Example:

+`→10)↑4)+w<b>1=10px`

+The above example is the same as the previous example, except that it is executed after 10 seconds.

 ## Define the tag